OO-LD/oold-python/README.md

 # oold

 Linked data class python package for object oriented linked data (OOLD).
-This package aims to implemment this functionality independent from the [osw-python](https://github.com/OpenSemanticLab/osw-python) package.
+This package aims to implemment this functionality independent from the [osw-python](https://github.com/OpenSemanticLab/osw-python) package - work in progress.

 ## Concept